 Living smarter with fibromyalgia is about not only creating a stronger "foundation", but also treating the more specific symptoms that are unique to fibromyalgia.

-But not just a treatment for fibro, a "smarter" approach.
+This is not just a treatment for fibro, but a "smarter" approach.
 Instead of continuing to de-condition, you will re-condition your body and mind using the techniques I include in my protocol.

-My "Living Smarter" approach is based on my experience of living with severe fibromyalgia for 25-years; my training and certification as an instructor in Body Ecology Diet, an advanced level Colon Hydrotherapy practitioner, and a Certified Personal Trainer; and the "Toolbox" I’ve developed (sometimes painfully) to deal with the symptoms of this complex disease.
+Our "Living Smarter" approach is based on my experience of living with chronic migraine and MCS over four decades, severe fibromyalgia for over 35 years; my training and certification as an instructor in Body Ecology Diet, an advanced level Colon Hydrotherapy practitioner, and a Certified Personal Trainer; and the toolbox I’ve developed to deal with the symptoms of this complex disease.

-Much trial and error in ALL activities of daily living including my love of running, a passion of mine since a young age even when chronic migraine and fibro were becoming increasingly apparent.
+Much trial and error in ALL activities of daily living including my love of working out, a passion of mine since a young age even when chronic migraine and fibro were becoming increasingly apparent.